westerveltco/django-email-relay/README.md

 ]
 ```

 3. Run the `runrelay` management command to start the relay service.
-This can be done many different ways, for instance via a task runner, such as Celery or Django-Q2, or using [supervisord](https://supervisord.org/) or systemd service unit file.
+This can be done in many different ways, for instance, via a task runner, such as Celery or Django-Q2, or using [supervisord](https://supervisord.org/) or systemd service unit file.

 ```shell
 python manage.py runrelay
 ```

-See the documentation [here](#configuration) for general information about configuring `django-email-relay`, [here](#relay-service-1) for general information about configuring the relay service, and [here](#django-1) for information specifically related to configuring the relay service as a Django app.
+See the documentation [here](#configuration) for general information about configuring `django-email-relay`, [here](#relay-service-1) for information about configuring the relay service, and [here](#django-1) for information specifically related to configuring the relay service as a Django app.

 ### Django App